wpmudev/coursepress/README.md

 You can verify this by running the following commands:

     # This will show the 'actual' commit ID used within coursepress/pro branch
-	git ls-files --stage | grep "themes/coursepress"
+	git ls-files --stage | grep "includes/marketpress"

 	# This will show the commit ID of the local repo (pushing to origin will not keep this ID!)
 	git submodule status

-To completely update the theme you will need to go to the themes/coursepress folder and do the following:
+To completely update MarketPress in coursepress/pro you will need to go to the submodule folder and do the following:

     # Checkout 'master' because submodules often end up in a detached HEAD state
 	git checkout master